lauslim12/provisions/README.md

 # Provisions

 This repository is a personal note to me if I ever get a new device in order to make the shifting process as swift as possible.
-When you got a new laptop / PC, remember to do the following.
+Windows and UNIX systems are divided, as they are not the same.
+When I got a new laptop / PC, remember to do the following.

 ## Windows

-First, we are going to configure accounts before doing anything.
+Windows systems are simple and I don't think the process could get any more straightforward than it is already.
+First, I am going to configure accounts before doing anything.

 - Log in to Microsoft Account and link it to the device.
 - Install [Google Chrome](https://www.google.com/chrome/).
-- Refer to 'Manual Configurations' about Google Chrome.

-Then, we are going to install applications needed.
+Then, I am are going to install applications needed.

 - Install essential applications, refer to Google Drive for the list of essential applications for Windows.
 - Install [Genshin Impact](https://genshin.mihoyo.com/) and login to it.
 - Install [VirtualBox Virtual Machine](https://www.virtualbox.org/wiki/Downloads) with [elementaryOS](https://elementary.io/) (if applicable).

+For further steps, refer to 'Manual Configurations' about Google Chrome and more manual setups.

+## UNIX Systems

+UNIX Systems are a bit different.
+To provision these devices, I am going to install CLI applications first, before installing the GUI applications.
+UNIX systems are divided into two: my usual elementaryOS (Ubuntu as base) and MacOS.

-## Linux / MacOS
+### MacOS

-If I'm on Mac.
+Get Git and install Xcode tools.

 - `xcode-select --install`

+After that is done, refer to 'Configuring Homebrew' for further steps.

+### Ubuntu

+This one's a bit different.
+If I were to use Ubuntu distributions in a virtual machine (VirtualBox), I had to use these commands first.
+If there's no virtual machine, simply skip the following commands.

+- `cd /media/<USERNAME>/<GUEST_ADDITIONS_CD>/`
+- `sudo sh ./VBoxLinuxAdditions.run`

+Replace `<USERNAME>` and `<GUEST_ADDITIONS_CD>` with the appropriate name.
+After the commands have been executed, turn off the VM, then restart it again to enable full screen (resize guest display).

+After that (or if not using virtual machine), install Git and Build Essential.

+- `sudo apt install build-essential`
+- `sudo apt install git`

+Next, refer to 'Configuring Homebrew' for further steps.

+### Configuring Homebrew

 First, install Homebrew as a package manager.

 - Open your Terminal.
 - `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

+If running Linux, I might have to set the `brew` command to `PATH`, and I might have to install the homebrewed `gcc`.
+Instructions will be provided after installation.

 Configure Homebrew to always use the latest version, use often.